IgnacioArga/Biodiversity/README.md

 - **Enhanced User Experience**: JavaScript enables users to press the 'Enter' key during login, treating it as a confirmation button click for a smoother user experience.

+Por supuesto, aquí tienes una versión resumida que destaca que la aplicación no pudo ser montada en Google Cloud Platform (GCP):

 ### 4. Infrastructure Skill

-Infrastructure skills were employed to ensure efficient deployment and scaling of the application:

-- **Docker and Cloud Build**: A Docker container was created and built using Cloud Build.
-The deployment was managed through Cloud Run.
-Files like `Dockerfile` and `cloudbuild.yml` were used in this process.
+- **Containerization with Docker**: A Docker container was crafted with files like `Dockerfile` and `cloudbuild.yml`.
+This encapsulated the app's dependencies and ensured consistent behavior across environments.

+- **Cloud Build Integration**: Google Cloud Build was used to build the Docker container, automating deployment and enhancing efficiency.

-- **Cloud Run Deployment**: The application was deployed on Cloud Run, leveraging the built Docker container.
-This method provides a scalable and efficient environment for hosting the application.
+- **Deployment with Cloud Run**: The app was deployed on Google Cloud Run, offering auto-scaling and serverless capabilities for flexible hosting.

-- **Deployment Considerations**: While the application is available for viewing on Shiny.io, it's worth noting that challenges were encountered when deploying the container with a restored `renv` library environment.
-Due to these challenges, the application is currently accessible via a Shiny.io link.

-Feel free to explore the rich features of this application, designed with attention to aesthetics, performance, and user interaction.
-If you have any feedback or encounter any issues, please consider contributing or opening an issue in this repository.
-Your insights are valuable in further enhancing this biodiversity data visualization tool.
+- **Library Restoration Challenges**: Despite efforts, issues arose when attempting to restore libraries using the `renv` package.
+Consequently, successful deployment on GCP was not achieved.
+The app is currently accessible via a Shiny.io link as a workaround.

 ## Next Steps